 It’s also important for salespeople to do personal goal setting, or “sales math”.

-Kyle Parrish, VP of Sales at Mixmax, defines this as: “how you calculate your inputs as a salesperson into the outcomes you need.”
+Sales math is essentially how you calculate your inputs as a salesperson into the outcomes you need.

 But don’t worry—Excel does the math for you.